What did they change in 7.20?

 Tenacity has two effects that scale at different rates, with the first effect being a damage bonus that increases your damage by 0.1% per tier (similar to Determination), and the second effect being a mitigation bonus that decreases your damage taken by 0.1%.

-The damage reduction scales relatively quickly, which can be valuable in situations where damage isn’t required (which usually isn’t the case, so we don’t prioritize this since our mitigation will cover the fight with or without Tenacity).
+- The damage reduction scales relatively quickly, which can be valuable in situations where damage isn’t required (which usually isn’t the case, so we don’t prioritize this since our mitigation will cover the fight with or without Tenacity).

-The damage boost scales somewhat slowly, at a rate equal to 80% of the tiering rate of Determination.
+- The damage boost scales somewhat slowly, at a rate equal to 80% of the tiering rate of Determination.
 This means that you get less damage boost per stat point invested, albeit not by a great difference.

-Since every encounter can be covered by tank and healer mitigation tools without any Tenacity, there’s no reason to sacrifice DPS on best-in-slot sets (or progression sets) and potentially risk missing a DPS check that you could have made by having better stats on your gear.
+Since every encounter can be covered by tank and healer mitigation tools without any Tenacity, there’s no reason to sacrifice DPS for mitigation on best-in-slot sets (or progression sets) and potentially risk missing a DPS check that you could have made by having better stats on your gear.